Chapters

 - Physical memory - The buddy allocator, struct page*, struct

-migrate types, page blocks, GFP flags, migrate types, detailed
+types, page blocks, GFP flags, migrate types, detailed analysis of

 - Virtual memory - The why, what and how, page tables, page